Wuppertal Schwebebahn

-The Wuppertaler Schwebebahn (Wuppertal's Suspension Railway) is a suspension railway in Wuppertal, Germany.
-The line was originally called in Einschienige Hängebahn System Eugen Langen (Single-Rail Hanging Railway, System of Eugen Langen) named after its inventor, Eugen Langen.
+The Wuppertaler Schwebebahn (lit.
+'Wuppertal Suspension Railway') is a suspension railway in Wuppertal, Germany.
+The line was originally called Einschienige Hängebahn System Eugen Langen (lit.
+'Single-Rail Hanging Railway, System of Eugen Langen') named after its inventor, Eugen Langen.
 It is the oldest electric elevated railway with hanging cars in the world.
 Being grade-separated, it is considered rapid transit.

 Langen first offered the technology to the cities of Berlin, Munich, and Breslau which all turned it down.
 However, the towns of Barmen, Elberfeld, and Vohwinkel along the banks of the river Wupper were intrigued by the technology’s ability to connect their communities.
 The elevated tracks and stations were built between 1897 and 1903; the first track opened in 1901.
 The railway line is credited with growth of the original cities and their eventual merger into Wuppertal.
 The Schwebebahn is still in use as a local public transport line, moving 25 million passengers annually, per the 2008 annual report.
 New rail cars were ordered in 2015, called Generation 15, and the first new car went into service in December 2016.

 The Schwebebahn runs along a route of 13.3 km, at a height of about 12 m above the river Wupper between Oberbarmen and Sonnborner Straße (10 km) and about 8 m above the valley road between Sonnborner Straße and Vohwinkel (3.3 km).
 At one point the railway crosses the A46 motorway.
 The entire trip takes about 30 minutes.
 The Schwebebahn operates within the Verkehrsverbund Rhein-Ruhr (VRR) and accepts tickets issued by the VRR companies including the Deutschlandticket.